 All power sources are equipped with temperature sensors, which activate, as soon as soon, as the machine is not cooling sufficiently.

 Cooling of the power source: a key element of the duty cycle

-Small power sources, even equipped with cooling devices, has a smaller cooling capacity when compared to bigger power sources.
+Small power sources, even equipped with cooling devices, have a smaller cooling capacity when compared to bigger power sources.

-As big power sources work under extreme demands, with higher duty cycles, they are equipped with water / air cooling systems which utilize bigger tanks.
+Bigger power sources work under extreme demands, with higher duty cycles, they are equipped with water cooling systems which utilize bigger tanks.
 This is also true for the cooling fans, as their size is adapted for this kind of machine.

 The duty cycle: considerations according to your application